By now, you have traced your pattern onto weavers cloth

 I will do a combination of the 727, 931, and 823 at the corners.

-I want to punch this piece with 3 strands of embroidery floss.
+I will punch this piece with 3 strands of embroidery floss.

-Since the skeins come in strands of 6, I will need to separate the strands into two groups.
+the strands will need to be separated into two groups.

 This is easily done with some string